 The net excess of specific grant over unitary charge payments in the first year of the PFI funded PICs, to be offset against a net shortfall in the later years.

 (c) Insurance Reserve

-The PCC buys the first 1960 Of Cleary employer Laterty, pluste addity and mutor calm.
 This reserve is held to cover large unexpected losses that may exceed the annual revenue budget.

 (d) Operational contingency